danwells96/ARISES/ARISES/Display/BifocalBreakdown.md

 ## Main graph section

 ### *ViewControllerGraph.swift*
 In this section we do everything graph related.
-Things like:
+For example:
 * Transform sideView containers into bifocal.
-* Load tmp arrays into CoreData.
+* Load tmp arrays into Core Data.
 * Show date picker.
 * Update settings.
-* Update popups.
+* Update popups and attached messages.

 Methods implemented are:
 #### *rightGesture*